 Women should avoid using LAM as a method of birth control under the following circumstances.

-1. When Your Period Returns
+1. If the Period Returns

 The hormones that prevent ovulation are released due to the suckling of the breast by the baby.
 If you are not regularly breastfeeding your baby, then the chances of your baby suckling your breasts are reduced.
 This reduces the level of fertility suppressing hormones.
-If your baby is known to sleep through the night, then there will be long intervals between breastfeeding.
+If your baby tends to sleep through the night, then there will be long intervals between breastfeeding.
 Intervals of over four hours in the day and over six hours in the night can also render LAM ineffective.

 3. When the Baby is Older Than 6 Months